AlexKourganov/SocialNetworkingApp/README.md

 ## Summary
 A Covid social chat app that uses styled components for styling.
 Redux for state managment and Firebase for backend and hosting.

+## :warning: WARNING :warning:
+There is a chance for page to not load its components and to get a cors error in the logs.
+This is due to Firebase free plan limitation.
+There is a limit to how many request one can make per x amount of time.
+If this happens give it a few seconds and reload.

+##
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts